-The CDS Board of Trustees (‘the Board’) serves as the school's governing body.
+The CDS Board of Trustees (‘the Board’), in partnership with the Head of School, serves as the school's governing body.

 Trustees serve in a voluntary capacity and come from a wide range of backgrounds, including communications, education, facilities, finance, law and management.
 Trustees are asked to serve a minimum three-year term and are encouraged to serve two terms, subject to approval by the Board.